SalomePlatform/hexablock/doc/general.rst

 Goals
 =====

-The Hexablock module is designed to helpe users to build hexahedrical meshes via the method by blocks.
+The HexaBlock module is designed to help users to build hexahedrical meshes via the method by blocks.
 The two fundamental choices are:

 - To execute the method by blocks where the user has to determine the needed blocks.